• Skip to primary navigation

 A brine for your holiday bird will add a lot of moisture and tenderness.
 And you can add your custom flavors.
 But you can easily make mistakes.

-The fancy technique is from Christine at 15 Minute Beauty Fanatic aka Little Miss Martha, for her love of everything Martha Stewart.
-I'm sure the method has a lot of Martha Stewart in it.
+The fancy technique is from Christine at 15 Minute Beauty Fanatic aka Little Miss Martha, for her love of everything Martha Stewart—there is a lot of Martha Stewart in this method.

 ***Here is a reminder I will put in this post several times: NEVER BRINE AN INJECTED OR PREVIOUSLY BRINED TURKEY***